Overview

 The story is narrated by Ponyboy Curtis, a teenager from the wrong side of the tracks, who belongs to a gang of “Greasers.”
 The novel explores the tensions and conflicts between the Greasers and the wealthier “Socs” (Socials), examining themes of socioeconomic class, friendship, and cycles of violence.
 The novel’s setting reflects the social and economic disparities of the time, providing a backdrop for the struggles of the young protagonists.
 The Outsiders captures the essence of teenage rebellion, friendship, and the search for identity in the face of societal expectations.

 S. E. Hinton’s exploration of the complexities of adolescence and the universal desire for acceptance resonates with readers across generations.
 Sixteen years after the novel’s publication, director Francis Ford Coppola adapted The Outsiders into a film that stands as a faithful and iconic portrayal of Hinton’s novel.
-The 1983 movie made a strong contribtuion the enduring popularity of the novel.
+The 1983 movie made a significant contribtuion the enduring popularity of the novel.
+A Broadway musical adaption of The Outsiders won the 2024 Tony Award for Best Musical.

-Explore the full plot summary, an in-depth analysis of Ponyboy Curtis, and explanations of important quotes from The Outsiders.
+Read the full book summary, an in-depth character analysis of Ponyboy Curtis, and explanations of important quotes from The Outsiders.

 Upgrade to PLUS and get instant access to all the study tools